A teacher today has more responsibilities than writing lesson plans, teaching the material, grading assignments and meeting with parents.

 A new student definitely changes the dynamics of a classroom, said Michael Schaeffer, who teaches math in Grades 6 and 7 at Brayton Elementary School in North Adams.

 Having taught in an urban district in Baltimore, Schaeffer said the churn rate in his classes in North Adams is roughly the same as in his previous district, perhaps higher.
-Of the 80 students he has taught this school year, 13 have arrived since the start of classes last fall.

 The first challenge, he said, is to assess where a new student might fit into the classroom, and where he or she fits onto the scale academically and behaviorally.
 This can be difficult when academic records or incident reports don't arrive quickly from a former school, Schaeffer said.